“Should I de-prioritize my SQL experience for MongoDB position or should I drop it altogether?”

 The platform passed 1 mln registrations in July 2018, and provides a structured curriculum for developers around the world wanting to dive into NoSQL databases.

 Formal education exposes you to different experiences, builds a connection network and teaches you other transferable skills.
+Sometimes during your education you might have taken on a relevant course work, so make sure you mention it.

 But database development is a niche you can enter largely self-taught.

-So, in case you do have formal education, you can simply mention it in a separate section.
+So, in case you do have formal education, you can simply mention it in a separate education section.
 Do include:

 - The name of the institution;